Agneli/linux-remote-control/README.md

 ```
 Or open .deb package by graphic interface (double click on the lrc-ffos.deb file)

+### Configuration

+Linux-remote-control will work out-of-the-box in most cases.
+However, if you wish to change the default settings (for instance, if you wish to use another music player than Rhythmbox), just modify the configuration file in /opt/lrc-server/node_modules/configuration.js

 ### Start the server on computer boot

 If you wish to have the Linux Remote Control server to be always available, just add a cron job on reboot :